How Topic Clusters Can Improve Your Content Marketing

 For this reason, the law firm would be wise to create a sizable topic cluster around its main service, so that each subtopic serves as its own supporting page.
 With all these pieces of authoritative content now created, the right kind of internal linking structure will direct both Google and the website’s human visitors all over the cluster.
 This will keep users on the website while showing Google that all of these pages are related and important.

 We now know what topic clusters are, how they can help your website’s SEO, and what a topic cluster actually looks like on your site.
 However, there are some other vital components of topic clusters that you should keep in mind when creating your content so that this whole enterprise actually works in your favor.

 Write for Topics, Not Keywords

 Google’s search technology changes rapidly these days.
-From the Hummingbird update of 2013, to the 2015 acknowledgement of RankBrain, to the BERT update of 2019, Google’s language processing power is doing incredible things in 2020.6
+From the Hummingbird update of 2013, to the 2015 acknowledgement of RankBrain, to the BERT update of 2019, to the 2022 Helpful Content update, Google’s language processing power is doing incredible things in 2022.

 That means Google is particularly adept at reading into the exact phrasing and implied intentions of search queries.
 Use an alternative word here or there in your search terms, and Google could produce an entirely different set of results.